dengwirda/jigsaw-geo-tutorial/README.md

     * Python 3 (with: numpy, scipy, pathlib).
     * Paraview.

-The tutorail covers a range of different global, regional and coastal meshing applications --- setting up a number of `Python` / `MATLAB` example programs for `JIGSAW`, developing strategies for visualisation, post-processing, and more!
+The tutorial covers a range of different global, regional and coastal meshing applications --- setting up a number of `Python` / `MATLAB` example programs for `JIGSAW`, developing strategies for visualisation, post-processing, and more!